-Historically many climate and hydrometeorology studies have been largely based on temperature and precipitation for which long-term records are available (Leung et al., 2003; Betts et al., 2005; Betts, 2007; Koster et al., 2009; Berg et al., 2015).
+Historically many climate and hydrometeorology studies have been largely based on temperature and precipitation for which long-term records are available [1-5].
 By focusing on temperature and precipitation the importance of cloud cover in modulating the diurnal evolution of temperature and humidity is neglected, thus obscuring the fully coupled nature of the land-atmosphere-cloud system.
-One
+One exception is Dai et al. [6] who analyzed the global coupling between cloud cover and the diurnal cycle of temperature over land.